think-root/whatsapp-connector/README.md

 # wapp

-This repository is part of [chappie_bot](https://github.com/Think-Root/chappie_bot) repository.
-For the correct working of **chappie_bot**, this app must also be running, if you are ready to risk losing your WhatsApp account.
-If not, just remove the **SendMessageToWhatsApp** function call from **chappie_bot**
+This repository is part of the [chappie_bot](https://github.com/Think-Root/chappie_bot) repository.
+For **chappie_bot** to work correctly, this app must also be running if you are willing to risk losing your WhatsApp account.
+If not, simply remove the **SendMessageToWhatsApp** function call from **chappie_bot**.

-Essentially a wrapper around [Baileys](https://github.com/WhiskeySockets/Baileys/) that serves as an API server providing endpoints for WhatsApp automation.
+Wapp is essentially a wrapper around [Baileys](https://github.com/WhiskeySockets/Baileys/) that serves as an API server providing endpoints for WhatsApp automation.

 ## How to run